House and home

 Opening a bank account

-Credit Protection Association of 1870 (KSV) is the largest creditor protection association in Austria.
-Anyone who takes out a loan in Austria, including bank loans and hire purchase credit, is recorded in the database of a credit protection association.
-The creditworthiness of the person is determined from his payment discipline.
-To take out a bank loan, you need, among other things, information from the KSV.
-People who would like to know what data is stored about them in the database can request information directly from KSV:
+Anyone who takes out a loan in Germany, including bank loans and hire purchase credit, is recorded in the database of a credit bureau.
+From his data (consisting of name, address, previous address, occupation, employer, income, debt and even more criteria) Schufa calculates a score value, which gives information about the person's creditworthiness.
+People who would like to know what data is stored about them in the database can request information directly from Schufa.

 Information for Refugees

 - Getting information for asylum seekers in Germany www.bamf.de/SharedDocs/Anlagen/DE/Publikationen/Flyer/flyer-erstorientierung-asylsuchende.html?nn=1363214

 - Brochure from the Federal Office for Migration and Refugees "Welcome to Germany" www.bamf.de/SharedDocs/Anlagen/DE/Publikationen/Broschueren/willkommen-in-deutschland.html

 - Guidebook for unaccompanied underage refugees in Germany: www.b-umf.de/de/publikationen/willkommensbroschuere

 - Orientation help for refugees in 11 languages: www.refugeeguide.de

 - Information about asylum requests in many languages: www.asyl.net/index.php?id=337

 - Central contact point for asylum requests in Berlin www.berlin.de/lageso/soziales/asyl-aussiedler/zentrale-aufnahmeeinrichtung-fuer-asylbewerber